thatfuckingbird/hydownloader/README.md

 ## Planned features

+* Add an "average/median time spent on (successful) check" statistic to the report
+* Exclude archived URLs from the report by default
 * Mass reverse lookup (SauceNAO + local db)
 * When using the API, "run_tests" and other long lasting actions should run in a separate worker thread
 * Statistics: time spent downloading (in a given time interval)